This flexible work life blog is part of our guest post series. To submit your own guest blog, first read the guidelines here.

 4. Leave the House.
 Even though you are “working from home,” you still need to leave the house.
 My children are all preschoolers and younger.
 If they see me, they need me to be in mom mode.
 There’s always a trusty local coffee house with free wifi, or even better, shared work spaces from vendors like LiquidSpace.

 5. Plan for Taxes.
 Leverage tax support for independent contractors from outfits such as Painless 1099, an automated tax savings service for independent contractors.
 Be sure to incorporate.
 Adding “inc” or “llc” to your business protects your personal assets and creates tax advantages.
 Check out services such as the aptly named, Inc., to file your paperwork.

-The author of this flexible work life blog is Colleen Keilers.
-Colleen is the Digital Marketing Manager @ The Mom Project, and mom to three boys Gerald, Noah, & Maddock.
+Colleen Keilers is the Digital Marketing Manager at The Mom Project, and mom to three boys Gerald, Noah, & Maddock.